 The project focuses on the entire Agenda 2030.
 The project’s purpose is to get children and young people working with the agenda and the 17 sustainable development goals (SDGs) as a whole.
 The agenda becomes a useful and familiar tool.
 Children and young people in the Nordic Region must be the project’s primary target group.orThe project focuses on Goal 12: sustainable consumption and production.
 The project’s purpose is to actively engage children and young people in the subject.
 Goal 12 becomes a useful and familiar tool.
 Children and young people in the Nordic Region must be the project’s primary target group.The application should be submitted together with a clearly defined communication plan describing how the project’s target group is to be reached and how its targets are to be met.
 See here for an example of how to write a detailed communication appendix.Funding cannot be granted to:

 projects that solely focus on reaching individual SDGs that are not obviously related to the subject of sustainable consumption and production or the agenda as a whole

 projects that do not meet the usual criteria of the Norden 0–30 grant programme

 organisations, groups, municipalities, institutions, associations and networks.

-The project must consist of a cooperation between at least three (3) Nordic countries.
-I.e. three or more of the following countries must be represented in the project group: Denmark, Finland, the Faroe Islands, Greenland, Iceland, Norway, Sweden and/or the Åland Islands.
+The project must take the form of co-operation between at least three Nordic countries: Denmark, Finland, the Faroe Islands, Greenland, Iceland, Norway, Sweden and/or the Åland Islands.

 The applicant does not have to be young, but must represent a partner that either consists of, or has experience of, involving children and young people.